Our Mission From CBJ Guests & Dr. Parker

 - My tours with Nobel prize nominee Dr. Edward de Bono, both at his presentations in ’92 in Norfolk and as his special guest for his consultations in ’93 at Electronic Data Systems in Dallas, remains memorable to this day.
 As a creative thinker, with a keen awareness of the thinking process needed to reach consensus and action, his CBJ Video Summary underlines the importance of his concerns for accuracy and improved perceptions.
 Must listen!

-- My administrative and clinical tour with Dr. Ronald Dozoretz at Center Psychiatrists in Portsmouth, VA [’74 – ’82] significantly contributed to my understanding of both the usefulness and limitations of hospital psychiatry and the developmental importance of team play on the professional’s side of treatment.
+- My administrative and clinical tour with Dr. Ronald Dozoretz at Center Psychiatrists in Portsmouth, VA significantly contributed to my understanding of both the usefulness and limitations of hospital psychiatry, medical management of psychiatric colleagues, and the developmental importance of team play on the professional’s side of treatment.
 Today, unlike those innocent days, hospital work and trying more/different medications is not the primary standard of care for treatment failure.
 Now more accurate biomedical testing provides a new imperative requirement for improved target recognition following treatment failure.

-- Working as Chief Psychiatrist with Dr. Daniel Amen in Washington DC [’03 – ’07] provided stimulating connections with many forward-thinking, data-driven mind science colleagues.
+- As Chief Psychiatrist with Dr. Daniel Amen, we opened Amen Clinic near Washington DC – his first East Coast office.
+That illuminating experience provided stimulating connections with many forward-thinking, data-driven mind science colleagues.
 Amen is right in one sense: brain evidence from SPECT brain imaging does change the rules.
 Yes, it’s true, any evidence is helpful.
 Amen’s search for brain evidence profoundly encouraged my curiosity about the more discerning, predictable underlying neurophysiology, the biology of mind science.
-Today more precise, molecular and cost-effective evidence supersedes the more costly macro-diagnostic limitations of those early SPECT days and can provide answers there in your Anytown, globally.
+Today more precise, molecular and cost-effective evidence supersedes the more expensive macro-diagnostic limitations of those early SPECT days – and can provide answers there in your Anytown, globally.
 To quote de Bono: SPECT is “Excellent but not enough.”

 - Today improved molecular evidence from remarkably available laboratory assessments learned through my most valuable work with Dr. Bill Walsh at the Walsh Research Institute, takes everyday mind inquiries down to a molecular level.
-Bill is a brilliant yet humble guy, a remarkable researcher with surprisingly accurate biomedical/molecular data, who daily contributes to the necessary evolution of global psychiatric practices.
+Bill is a brilliant yet humble guy, a remarkable researcher with surprisingly accurate biomedical/molecular data, who daily contribute to the necessary evolution of global psychiatric practices.
 Dr. Walsh’s first Special Introductory Interview is here at CBJ/115 on Methylation.
 That interview is the first of four Walsh Specials: 2: CBJ/137 on Copper & Kryptopyrrole, 3.
 CBJ/042 on Bipolar & Schizophrenia, and 4: CBJ/141 on The End Of Autism.
-[Ed note: CBJ/025, the first edition of updated CBJ/115, is by far our most downloaded interview to date.]
 A lab we frequently use for Walsh testing: Direct Health Lab with broad experience and readable, useful reports.
-Ed Note: It’s an honor that Dr. Walsh has invited me to speak at his Walsh Research Institute Practitioner Education in April 2018.
-[This was another remarkable conference and strongly recommended for any of our professional audience.
-I’ll interview many colleague-guests I met here in the coming months.
-If you attend his conference you also get daily updates on this training list – on ongoing boon.]

 A long habit of not thinking a thing wrong gives it a superficial appearance of being right.